 The login should be successful.
 Resolve any errors before continuing.

 The steps above require you to enter your passphrase every time you log in to this host.
 That’s way too much work!
 Entering the passphrase can be automated using the Pagent application included in the putty distribution.

 - Click Add Key.

-- Select the private key you created in section 2.2, above.
+- Select the path to the private key you created above.
 Click Open.

 - Pagent will prompt you to enter the passphrase you entered when the private key was created.